ggonnella/gfapy/manual/references.md

 ### Virtual lines

 The order of the lines in GFA is not prescribed.
-Therefore, during parsing, it is possible that a line is referenced to, before it is found.
+Therefore, during parsing, or constructing a RGFA in memory, it is possible that a line is referenced to, before it is added to the RGFA instance.
 Whenever this happens, RGFA creates a "virtual" line instance.

-Usually users do not have to handle with virtual lines, if they work with complete and valid GFA files.
+Users do not have to handle with virtual lines, if they work with complete and valid GFA files.

 Virtual lines are similar to normal line instances, with some limitations